thomasloupe/SimulaCLI/README.md

 1. **Permissions and Owner**: Every directory and file must have a `permissions` and `owner` value set.
 2. **File Attributes**: Files can have attributes such as `downloadable`, `viewable`, `playable`, `content`, `goto`, and `superuser`.
-3. **Root Authentication**: Files and directories that have the `superuser` attribute set to `true` will be lightly guarded by your root password.
-Users will have to login with the root password in order to perform any actions on that file.
-Once a user successfully "authenticates", they will stay authenticated until the page is refreshed.
+3. **Root Authentication**: Files and directories that have the `superuser` attribute set to `"true"` require root authentication to access.
+Users must authenticate with `su - root` or use `sudo` to access these files.

 ## Example Hard Drive Setup